 Complete the SONIC Drive-In application to discover employment options in the fast food industry.

 A popular choice among fast food lovers, SONIC Drive-In represents a popular choice among fast food job hunters.
 The quick service restaurant chain consistently hires entry-level job searchers and experienced professionals to maintain operations at more than 3,500 locations.
-Employment hopefuls may access the job application in-store or online.
-The printer icon to the right of the screen provides a direct download of the SONIC Drive-In application form.
+Employment hopefuls may access the job application in store or online.
+The printer icon to the right of the screen provides a direct download of the application form.
 Click on the image to download the form and then complete and submit the document to receive immediate hiring consideration.

 Moving on to the final three segments of the SONIC Drive-In printable application, workers complete sections regarding references, education background, and employment history.
 Applicants must provide the names, telephone numbers, and number of years acquainted with professional references.
 The educational background section provides a small table with space to list up to three different institutions attended, addresses, areas of study, years completed, and degrees or diplomas obtained.
 The next and final section, employment history, asks for the three most recent jobs held by each applicant and pertinent information, such as employer names, supervisors, dates employed, starting and ending pay, and reasons for leaving.
 A line below the table provides room for SONIC Drive-In applicants to state each job title held and give a brief description of typical responsibilities.
 Job seekers sign and date the form certifying the truth and accuracy of information to complete the application.
 Once completed, workers must personally submit the form to a SONIC hiring manager.